 Eyetrack: What we know about how people read.

-I've spent more than a decade conducting large-scale eyetracking research for Poynter with a focus on newspaper, tablet and online reading habits.
+I've spent more than a decade conducting large-scale eyetracking research with a focus on newspaper, tablet and online reading habits.
 The results are fascinating.

 The work has helped journalists determine the best forms for storytelling, across platforms.
 I continue to present it in newsrooms, conferences and at universities around the world.